 Skip to content

-CPU Clusters
+CPU Cluster

-Lawrencium Linux Cluster
+About Lawrencium Cluster

-Lawrencium is a x86 Intel processor general purpose cluster that is suitable for running a wide diversity of scientific applications.
+Lawrencium is a general purpose cluster that is suitable for running a wide variety of scientific applications.
 The system is named after the chemical element 103 which was discovered at Lawrence Berkeley National Laboratory in 1958 and in honor of Ernest Orlando Lawrence, the inventor of the cyclotron.
-The original Lawrencium system was built as a 200-node cluster and debuted as #500 on the Top500 supercomputing list in Nov 2008.

 Partition Nodes CPU Cores Memory Infiniband